DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/2024-07-15-designing-the-database-first.md

 As a result, over the last 3 years we have spent lots of time reacting to problems caused by the data model.

-Often, embarrassingly, we only find out something's wrong when informed by our users or providers.
 We've had to [build tools to help us fix data](https://github.com/DFE-Digital/early-careers-framework/pull/3783), [pepper links to support forms throughout the interface](http://localhost:8080/manage-training/redesigning-support-forms/) and spend a huge amount of time [optimising our API](https://github.com/DFE-Digital/early-careers-framework/pull/3573) to prevent our providers from experiencing timeouts.

 ## Rebuilding ECF

 The data requirements for ECF are much more complicated than most services in the Department for Education (DfE), which are one-off transactions.
 ECF induction takes at least two years during that time any number of events can happen which have an impact on the participant, their training and the way providers are paid.

-For example, during a participant's induction they might change school, change from one type of programme to another, switch training providers, or pause their induction due to illness.
+For example, during a participant's induction they might change school, change from one type of programme to another, switch lead provider, or pause their induction due to illness.
 Or they could do all of these things, multiple times.

 We need to ensure that our new database model can cope with these scenarios.